stevejay/artfullylondon-web-admin/README.md

 - CRUD GraphQL operations via [Apollo client](https://www.apollographql.com/docs/react/)
 - Lean testing of an SPA, utilizing [Jest](https://jestjs.io/) for unit tests, [Storybook image screenshots](https://github.com/tsuyoshiwada/storybook-chrome-screenshot) and [Reg Suit](https://github.com/reg-viz/reg-suit) for visual regression testing, and Cypress for end-to-end testing
 - [Flow](https://flow.org/) for static type checking of the JavaScript
-- An approach to React component creation that separate the visual appearance from the behaviour implementation, as [described by Dan Abramov](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).
+- An approach to React component creation that separates the visual appearance from the behaviour implementation, as [described by Dan Abramov](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).
 - A module-based approach to the structuring of the app's source files
 - [Circle CI](https://circleci.com/) for continuous integration and deployment
 - Use of [Grommet](http://grommet.io/) component library (specifically a beta of the upcoming Version 2 of Grommet)